kaola-fed/eslint-plugin-kaola/docs/rules/no-addition.md

-# Rule to disallow addition or addition assignment (no-addition)
+# Rule to disallow potential float addition or addition assignment(no-addition)

 Disallow addition or addition assignment to avoid float addition